Chile: Santiago to Patagonia

 Due to seasonality, there are a few scheduled changes to this itinerary worth noting.

 If departing on 27th/28th April or 4th May, on Day 5 you’ll go trekking in the stunning Lahuen Ñady Natural Monument as the Alerce Andino National Park will be closed to the public.
-Also, if day one of your adventure falls on a Sunday, rather than a walking tour of Lastarria, you’ll enjoy the bohemian delights of Santiago’s Bellavista neighbourhood.
+Also, if day one of your adventure falls on a Sunday, rather than a walking tour of Lastarria, you’ll enjoy the bohemian delights of Santiago’s Bellavista neighborhood.

 If departing on our 21st December 2023, 14th January 2024 and 9th November 2024, please note that you’ll be staying three nights in Puerto Natales instead of two nights in Puerto Natales plus one night in Torres del Paine, due to limited availability within the national park.